 "The comparative analysis undertaken here is unique in the literature and will make a significant contribution to the field.
 There are relatively few studies looking at these pervasive issues of homelessness, space, and exclusion from a cross-cultural perspective.
 This framing in and of itself is potentially very important to enhancing our understanding of these complex issues.
 Von Mahs’s accessible writing, the richness of the data presented in the cases, and his cogent analysis make Down and Out in Los Angeles and Berlin a timely, important, and compelling ethnographic inquiry and policy-oriented analysis."

 "The book is notable for its comparative analysis as well as for its in-depth ethnographic approach, which yields many insightful observations from homeless persons themselves.
 Summing Up: Highly recommended."

-Jürgen von Mahs is Assistant Professor, Department of Urban Studies, The New School in New York City.
+Jürgen von Mahs is Associate Professor of Urban Studies at The New School in New York City.